- What Is Apple Cider Vinegar?

 - Acidity, indigestion or any stomach related problem

 How to Drink Apple Cider Vinegar

-- Dilute one spoon of ACV in a glass of filtered water or coconut water and add two spoons of honey.
+- Dilute one teaspoon of ACV in a glass of filtered water or coconut water and add two spoons of honey.
 Mix and drink.

-- Dilute one spoon of ACV in a glass of fruit juice (low-acid) and drink.
+- Dilute one teaspoon of ACV in a glass of fruit juice (low-acid) and drink.
 Add a spoon of honey, if required.